omjoshi2112/AUTOMATE-THE-TESTING-login/README.md

 -------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------
-DESCRIPTION: DELIVERABLE A SCRIPT REPOSITORY AND A TEST EXECUTION REPORT.
+DESCRIPTION: DELIVERABLE A POSTMAN COLLECTION AND DOCUMENTATION OF TEST RESULTS.
-Deliverables

 Postman Collection
 Create and organize API requests for authentication and data retrieval.
 Save headers, parameters, and request bodies in Postman.
 Export the collection: